 I thought the materials were fun, but a friend told me he was bored for a couple of weeks because the materials for those week weren’t challenging enough.
 The course has some math, some algorithms, and some coding.

 - Learn to use LaTeX early.

 - Complete your 4-year plan as early as possible, preferably in your first year.

 - Get the required courses out of the way early while your friends are still taking them.
 They become more annoying when you are the only upperclassman in the class.

 - Find a partner if the course allows.
 I wouldn’t have been able to complete my coursework without partners.

 - Take advantage of office hours.

 - Don’t compete with other people since there will always be someone smarter than you at Stanford.
 Focus on how much you learn.

 - Don’t overload yourself with more than 2 difficult courses per quarter.
 A good schedule is to take 2-3 easy/medium courses with 2 difficult courses a quarter.

 - Don’t take classes for easy A’s.
-Sure, once in a while it’s nice to relax, but it’s lame take all the classes because you want immaculate GPA.
+Sure, once in a while it’s nice to relax, but it’s lame taking all the classes because you want immaculate GPA.

 - Time management is everything.